mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 ![Generated file](generated-file.png)

-All we have to do is import our new css file into our application and test it out:
+The last step is to import our new css file into our application and test it out:

 Our index.html with our css import: